bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 **Notes:**

-- Do not nest `b-modal` _inside_ another `b-modal`, as it will get "constrained" to the boundaries of the containing modal dialog.
+- Avoid nesting a `<b-modal>` _inside_ another `<b-modal>`, as it may get "constrained" to the boundaries of the parent modal dialog (specifically when static modals are used).
 - The opaque backdrop will appear progressively darker for each modal that is opened.
-This is expected behaviour as each backdrop is opened over top the other backdrops.
+This is expected behaviour as each backdrop is opened over top the other modals and backdrops.
-- For multiple modals to stack properly, they **must** be defined in the document in the order they will be opened, otherwise a newly opened modal may appear hidden or obscured by a currently open modal.

 ## Modal message boxes